Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/README.md

 ## Spectral gap for empirical networks

 Select `Spectral gap analysis.ipynb` to evaluate and plot the spectral gap for the node2vec random walks on empirical networks.
-The vole network is used in the cell [2] of `Spectral gap analysis.ipynb`
+The vole network is used in the cell [2].

 * One can download the data set from [Network Repository](http://networkrepository.com/).
 To save the readers' time, we present the hyperlinks for the data used in Fig.2 in the main text: